kevogaba/resume/README.md

     That will create this repository in your GitHub Account with the same structure and files.

 1. With your repository open, click the `.` button on your keyboard and this will open the repository on vscode.dev _(VS Code on the browser_)
-1. Edit the `index.html` file to add your details
+1. Edit the `index.html` file to add your details.
 1. Commit your changes then return to your repoisitory.
 5. [Optional] - [Deploy your resume website to the Cloud for free!](https://github.com/microsoft/workshop-library/tree/main/short/deploy-to-azure-from-github#launch-into-the-cloud-with-github-and-azure)